Your cart is empty.

 Tecan helps gather samples

-At the AACC Annual Meeting and Clinical Lab Expo in Atlanta in 2015, the AACC took the initiative to offer the estimated 11 000 delegates the chance to provide blood samples to establish the 99th percentile Upper Reference Limit for cardiac troponin.
-Tecan was there, providing the robust automation needed for rapid sample handling.
+When the AACC offered an estimated 11 000 conference delegates the chance to provide blood samples to establish the 99th percentile Upper Reference Limit for cardiac troponin, Tecan was there, providing the robust automation needed for rapid sample handling.
 Watch the video to find out more.